 Level 2.
-If the grievance is not settled at Level 1, within five (5) days the grievant may move it to Level 2 by a written notice to the Chief of Schools.
-The Chief of Schools or his or her designated representative shall have ten (10) days to give a written decision after receipt of such notice.
+If the grievance is not settled at Level 1, within five (5) days the grievant may move it to Level 2 by a written notice to the Assistant Superintendent.
+The Assistant Superintendent or his or her designated representative shall have ten (10) days to give a written decision after receipt of such notice.

 Level 3.
-If the grievant is not satisfied with the decision rendered by the Chief of Schools or his or her designated representative at Level 2, he or she may appeal to the Superintendent within five (5) days of the receipt of the decision of the Chief of Schools.
-The Superintendent or his or her designated representative will respond within fifteen (15) days after receipt of the appeal.
+If the grievant is not satisfied with the decision rendered by the Assistant Superintendent or his or her designated representative at Level 2, he or she may appeal to the Superintendent within five (5) days of the receipt of the decision of the Assistant Superintendent or his or her designated representative.
+The Superintendent or his or her designated representative.
+The Superintendent or his or her designated representative.